• Skip to primary navigation

 Shingle Place Hill – Intervener Decision

-Please support MECT so that we may continue to bring our consultants and legal experts to the front line to work with the town of Manchester now that this decision has been appealed by the applicant.
+Your support has kept MECT in this process that we may continue to work with our consultants and legal experts to work with the town of Manchester.
 The Manchester Zoning Board of Appeals officially filed the denial decision on August 30, 2022.
 Read their well-written and strong letter here: ZBA Comprehensive Permit Denial Letter

 Our board of trustees voted unanimously in September 2022 to continue our efforts to protect Shingle Place Hill, in coordination with the town of Manchester, and other organizations seeking appropriate affordable housing.